Yaakov-Sternberg/AAI-500-Stats-Project/README.md

 2. Yaakov Sternberg
 3. Samnang So

 The final project for this course will assess the development of an end-to-end statistical analysis.
 In Module 2, you were assigned to a group by your instructor.
 You and your teammate(s) have worked closely to find a dataset, cleaned and prepared it for analysis, performed EDA, and produced a model.

+**Objective**

-You will then produce a final technical report discussing the results of your analysis and the validity of your model.
+You will  produce a final** technical report** discussing the results of your analysis and the validity of your model.
 It is required that you and your team use GitHub as a code hosting platform to manage version control and collaboration during this project.
 It is also necessary to create and add a README file to your GitHub repository.
 It is recommended that you follow the PEP 8Links to an external site. – Style Guide for your Python code in the final project.

 **Project Datasets and Notion for Code collabration**